Elementary Music Lessons to Start the Year Fresh – January 2025

 Storybook to Read & Sing

-Storybooks always make for favorite elementary music lessons.
+Lessons based on storybooks are always favorite elementary music activities for students and teachers.
 Ten on the Sled, by Kim Norman provides a different version of the old favorite Ten on the Bed.
-It is perfect for early elementary students.
+The storybook is perfect for early elementary students.
+Students in upper grades will enjoy creating Orff accompaniments.

 - Students rotate to a different instrument for the next verse.